 At the moment ,13 reliefs from the excavations of the Mausoleum of Halicarnassus, statues of King Mausolos and Artemisia, and parts of the horse-drawn chariot found at the top of the mausoleum are still on display at the British Museum in London.

-This eye-catching wonder of the ancient world has been the darling of researchers, writers and archaeologists throughout .
+This eye-catching wonder of the ancient world has been the darling of researchers, writers and archaeologists throughout history.
 It is a unique building.
 Although most of the other wonders of the world have disappeared, the mausoleum is visited by many visitors every day.

 The Mausoleum of Halicarnassus, which is a significant place for Bodrum, is considered one of the Seven Wonders of the Ancient World.